brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Tikal

 Tikal was the capital and largest city of the Mayan Civilisation, peaking with a population of 100,000 before its abandonment in 900 AD.
 It has over 3,000 structures including towering limestone temples, palaces and plazas.
-Also sophisticated urban infrastructure including causweays, resovoirs and water filtration systems.
+Also sophisticated urban infrastructure including causweays, reservoirs and water filtration systems.
 Only 20-30% has been excavated, with most mapped only by lidar scanning of the jungle.
 It feels like a hidden city that's been reclaimed by nature.
-It's all preserved in a 575 square kilometer national park full of spider monkeys, crocodiles, toucans and even elusive jaguars.
+It's all preserved in a 575 square kilometer national park full of spider monkeys, crocodiles, toucans and elusive jaguars.
 There's a feeling of exploration here, it seems more authentic and significant than Chichén Itzá in many ways.

-I did a day trip with Molly & Martine who I'd travelled with since Bacalar & Caye Caulker.
+I visited as a day trip with Molly & Martine who I'd travelled with since Bacalar & Caye Caulker.
 Our guide was native Mayan and grew up in Tikal.
 He had a deep pride in the area, and an interesting insight into the positive impacts of global attention and archaeology.
 Meandering through jungle reveals glimpses of uncovered towers.
-As we walked we learned about the local plants and animals, stopping to see a [baby tarantula](https://youtube.com/shorts/LGgIXUn3MSc?is=qtoOZ_9p_WV40TCN) he spotted (a mother would be three times larger).
-From the top of towers is when you get a real idea of the scale, seeing the [full panorama](https://youtube.com/shorts/qq3X61cVDS8?is=OkxcgySEU3S45Dir).
+As we walked we learned about the local plants and animals, stopping to see a [baby tarantula](https://youtube.com/shorts/LGgIXUn3MSc?is=qtoOZ_9p_WV40TCN) (a mother would be three times larger).
+From the top of the towers is when you get a real idea of the scale, seeing the [full panorama](https://youtube.com/shorts/qq3X61cVDS8?is=OkxcgySEU3S45Dir).

 <p align="center" width="100%">
     <img width="400" src="/images/bpca9.jpeg">